Not encouraging feeding sidesteps most objections to new Los Angeles neuter/return cat control program

 A single seven-word subheading in Chapter 3 of that report appears to have decisively turned the Los Angeles political tide in favor of the Citywide Cat Program:

 The Proposed Project Does Not Encourage Feeding.

-With those seven words, the City of Los Angeles, Department of Public Works, Bureau of Engineering sweeps away almost every objection to the proposed Citywide Cat Program offered by either opponents or proponents of neuter/return outdoor cat population control in 628 pages of public comment on the proposed Citywide Cat Program, as outlined in City of Los Angeles Citywide Cat Program Environmental Impact Report, published in August 2019.
+With those seven words, the City of Los Angeles, Department of Public Works, Bureau of Engineering swept away almost every objection to the proposed Citywide Cat Program offered by either opponents or proponents of neuter/return outdoor cat population control in 628 pages of public comment on the Citywide Cat Program, as outlined in City of Los Angeles Citywide Cat Program Environmental Impact Report, published in August 2019.

 “No significant environmental impacts”

 “No significant environmental impacts were identified in the analysis of the proposed project,” the City of Los Angeles, Department of Public Works, Bureau of Engineering concludes.

 The framework of the Citywide Cat Program was introduced by the Los Angeles Department of Animal Regulation in 2006.
 It appeared to be making demonstrable headway toward reducing the Los Angeles outdoor cat population when halted on December 9, 2009 by Los Angeles Superior Court Judge Thomas McKnew.